 Oktoberfest activities will take place in the warehouse district along First Avenue.
 Additional activities are planned in the community leading up to the event.
 For more information, including a daily schedule of events, visit online at https://www.cullmanoktoberfestival.com/, https://www.facebook.com/cullmanoktoberfest/ or call (256) 734-9157.

 Eva Frontier Days

-Located off of Interstate 65 in North Alabama, the town of Eva is coming together September 17-25 to serve up a week of old-fashioned fun and games.
-Eva Frontier Days features a greased pig chase, a frog jumping contest, a parade, antique tractors, a hayride, and much more, providing several days of wholesome entertainment for all ages.
+A greased pig, frogs and a parade take centerstage when the town of Eva comes together in September for the town’s annual Frontier Days festival.
+Set for September 30 Eva Frontier Days feature a greased pig chase, a frog jumping contest, a parade, antique tractors, a hayride and much more, providing several days of family-friendly entertainment for all ages.

-The big day gets underway on Saturday, September 25 beginning at 9am with an arts and craft show, food vendors and an antique tractor and car show.
-Additional activities include a parade at 11am, live entertainment at 12:30 and 2pm. featuring David Davis and the Warrior River Boys and a pig-calling contest at 3pm.
+The big day gets underway on Saturday, September 24 beginning at 9am with an arts and craft show, food vendors and an antique tractor and car show.
+Additional activities include live entertainment by The Pylant Family, Dry Creek Bluegrass, Abby Huffnagle and Wildcat Ridge, a parade at 11am and a pig-calling contest at 3pm.
 The day wraps up at the ball fields with the frog-jumping contest at 4pm followed by the greased pig chase at 5pm.